vedph/cadmus-doc/migration/rendering/components/composers.md

 - format: `TEI`
 - output: file system

-TEI standoff text item composer, exporting TEI from a text item with layers into a set of files.
+TEI stand-off text item composer, exporting TEI from a text item with layers into a set of files.